History

 Safe Community Plan Launched

-The Crime Commission began to carry out its mission by overseeing the development of a Safe Community Plan based on best practices.
+The Crime Commission began to carry out its mission by overseeing the development of a Safe Community Action Plan based on best practices.
 In addition, it has taken on the roles of galvanizing diverse leaders and stakeholders to implement and support the plan, monitoring progress toward implementation and measuring the plan’s impact.

 Safe Community Plan 2